Research Areas

 Core concepts we study include drag reduction, fluid-structure interaction, super-hydrophobic surfaces, cavitation and two-phase flows.

-Marine and Offshore Structures
+Marine and offshore structures

 Marine and Offshore Structures focuses on making marine structures stronger, longer lasting, more reliable and easier to build.
 Our work encompasses everything from ships to submersibles, coastal structures and offshore platforms and plants.
 We evaluate structural integrity by using math-based assessments to determine ease of construction.
 We optimize strength and reliability by analyzing fatigue, fracture, dynamic response and ultimate strength.